-Through extensive research and experience, I’ve been able to develop techniques that reduce patient’s downtime after rhinoplasty at my practice in Chicago, and help them heal as quickly as possible.
+Through extensive research and experience, I’ve been able to develop techniques that reduce patients’ downtime after rhinoplasty at my practice in Chicago, and help them heal as quickly as possible.
 Still, recovery after this surgery can be temporarily uncomfortable, as is expected with nearly any surgical procedure.

 Patients can expect to feel tired and sore for at least a few days, along with some of these more specific symptoms.
 It’s important to be prepared before going in for surgery, so patients know what to expect and are not alarmed by the side effects they experience.
 Here are a few of the most important things to think about when planning for your recovery.

-Sleeping upright: To reduce swelling and expedite the healing process, patients should sleep with their head elevated for the first 5 days after surgery.
+Sleep upright: To reduce swelling and expedite the healing process, patients should sleep with their head elevated for the first 5 days after surgery.
 This can be as simple as placing a cushion underneath the mattress at the head of the bed.
 Sitting completely upright is not necessary.

-Applying ice: Patients should alternate keeping an ice pack on and off of the nose for the first 8 hours after surgery.
+Apply ice: Patients should alternate keeping an ice pack on and off of the nose for the first 8 hours after surgery.
 Ice is a tried-and-true method of reducing swelling and infection, numbing pain and discomfort, and speeding up the body’s natural healing processes.

-Working out: Patients should avoid working out or performing strenuous exercise for at least 1 week after their procedure, depending on the extent of the surgery.
+Hold off on workouts: Patients should avoid working out or performing strenuous exercise for at least 1 week after their procedure, depending on the extent of the surgery.
 After the first week, it’s alright to slowly ease back into an exercise routine, avoiding any pressure on the face or lowering the head below the hips for long periods of time.
 Contact sports should be avoided for at least 6 weeks after surgery.

 This is not to say that patients should remain sedentary as they heal.
-I encourage my patients to go for easy walks around their neighborhoods as they feel comfortable.
+I encourage my patients to go for easy walks around their neighborhood as they feel comfortable.
 However, patients should always consult with their surgeon before resuming more strenuous physical activities.

-Managing allergies: If patients typically experience seasonal allergies, they should proactively prepare by starting an allergy medication routine at least a week before surgery.
+Manage seasonal allergies: If patients typically experience seasonal allergies, they should proactively prepare by starting an allergy medication routine at least a week before surgery.
 This will begin to reduce any swelling of the nasal passages and manage allergy symptoms during recovery.
 It’s very important to make us aware of any medications you take, especially nasal sprays, to make sure nothing conflicts with the operative and postoperative medications or the healing process.

-Minimal oozing or bleeding: Patients should experience very little discharge or blood coming from the nose, after the first few hours.
+Watch for oozing or bleeding: Patients should experience very little discharge or blood coming from the nose, after the first few hours.
 If extensive bleeding occurs, especially after the first or second day after surgery, patients should immediately contact their surgeon.